- Diaper rashes are common despite efforts to maintain hygiene.

 - Likewise, the introduction of solid foods will change the components and frequency of feces.

 How do I treat a diaper rash?

 To treat a diaper rash, it is very important to keep your baby’s skin as clean and dry as possible.
-If you use wipes, try to reduce their use or avoid using them at all while skin is reddish, even if they are hypo-allergenic.
+If you use wipes, try to reduce their use or avoid them while the skin is reddish, even if they are hypo-allergenic.
 Instead, clean the affected area with water and cotton, gently patting the skin without rubbing it.
 After cleaning, don’t forget to let the skin dry completely.
 Once your baby is dry, put on a new diaper.
 You can opt for a slightly larger diaper and loose clothing so that the diaper is not too close to the skin, and it stays dry.

 You can apply protective cream that doesn’t contain fragrances, preservatives, or ingredients that can irritate your baby’s skin or be harmful when absorbed.
 It’s best to choose a mild cream containing zinc oxide.
-Consult your pediatrician, he/she will recommend the best options.
-Remember not to use home remedies without first consulting your doctor.
+Consult your pediatrician, they will recommend the best options.
+Remember not to use home remedies without first consulting with your doctor.

 What can I do to prevent a diaper rash?